Configuration¶

 # Database

-# Admin Account
+# Admin Account (used by setup_initial_data)

 Configuration Architecture¶

-Environment Variables (.env files)
+Environment Variables (.env file)

 ↓

-Settings Classes (Python validation)
+Settings Classes (Pydantic BaseSettings)

 ↓